-Issue Two Theme: Phantoms
+Issue Four Theme: Lore

-Submission Deadline: December 1, 2023
+Submission Deadline: November 1, 2024

 At Bloodletter, the definition of horror is expansive, cooperative, and inclusive.
 We seek writing that pairs the personal with the analytical, exploring the theoretical underpinnings of the genre through an experiential perspective.
 All forms of writing are welcome.